Scheduling Your Team

 How are the short-term teams scheduled?

-The Trip Leader should propose a team to come to Italy to work with us using the form below.
+The Trip Leader should propose a team to come to Italy to work with us using the table above.
+Select the month that you would like to come to work with us and fill out the form.
 The long-term team will then review your proposed team and communicate with you for additional information or approvals.
 Once you have been approved, the planning process for the trip will begin.

 How many people can be on my team?